rkgoktas/BETR-QWASI-LU-v1.0/README.md

 # BETR-QWASI-LU-v1.0
-A spatially resolved QWASI model for vertically layered coastal waters with Uncertainty Analysisss
+A spatially resolved QWASI model for vertically layered coastal waters with Uncertainty Analysis